 1> upon indication from MCG RLC, which is allowed to be send on PCell, that the maximum number of retransmissions has been reached for an SRB or DRB:

 2> consider radio link failure to be detected for the MCG i.e. RLF;

+2> if the UE is configured with (NG)EN-DC; and

+2> if fast MCG link recovery is configured (i.e. T316 is configured); and

+2> if SCG transmission is not suspended; and

+2> if NR PSCell change is not ongoing (i.e. T304 for the NR PSCell is not running as specified in TS 38.331 [82], clause 5.3.5.5.2, in (NG)EN-DC):

+3> initiate the MCG failure information procedure as specified in 5.6.x to report MCG radio link failure;2> else:

-2> except for NB-IoT, store the following radio link failure information in the VarRLF-Report by setting its fields as follows:
+3> except for NB-IoT, store the following radio link failure information in the VarRLF-Report by setting its fields as follows:

-3> clear the information included in VarRLF-Report, if any;
+4> clear the information included in VarRLF-Report, if any;